platformatic/platformatic/docs/cli.md

 Options:

-* `-c, --config FILE` - Specify a path to a global platformatic config file.
+* `-c, --config FILE` - Specify a path to a global Platformatic config file.
 Defaults to `~/.platformatic/config.json`.
 * `--browser` - Automatically open default browser.
 If process stdout is a TTY, the default is `true`.
 Otherwise, the default is `false`.